indigo-dc/indigo-datacloud-releases/indigo1/fgportalsetup1.md

 <a id="id1"></a>
 ## Release Notes
+The **Portal Setup**project is a script collection for automatic installation of the FutureGateway portal and its development environment.

 <a id="id2"></a>
 ### What's new

+First release of the PortalSetup scripts-collection

+The OS platform should be automatically identified while the script runs.
+Each setup file has the form setup_*, where * refers to a specific component and some of them require to be executed as root or by sudo.
+Please notice that OS specific intallation scripts are collected inside dedicated directories.

+Supported platforms:
+* MacOSX 10.11; it requires brew
+* EL6/7 Tested with CentOS6
+* Debian Tested with Ubuntu

 <a id="id3"></a>
 #### List of RfCs

+* N/A

 <a id="id4"></a>
 ### Deployment Notes